tiyd-python-2015-05/programming-language-classifier/README.md

 Learner splits (`test_size .33`) and fits the data and makes availabe the methods `test_score()`, `train_score()`, `predict(string)`  and `classification_report()` which you can call on the learner object directly.

 ### VectorFeaturizer
+The vector featurizer creates more specific feature vectors to use to increase accuracy of the classifier.
+It mainly adds specific character classes that distinguish different languages more explicitly because most of other general features are common among languages.

+### Passing the tests
+Need to import the test files and test those against the data scrapped from RosettaCode

 # Classify code snippets into programming languages